Sunflower County, Mississippi: Private schools

 The Central Delta Academy in Inverness closed on May 21, 2010.

-All three of the private schools originated as segregation academies.
+Three of the private schools (Indianola Academy, North Sunflower, and Central Delta) originated as segregation academies.

 Pillow Academy in unincorporated Leflore County, near Greenwood, enrolls some students from Sunflower County.
 It originally was a segregation academy.

 Public libraries

 The Sunflower County Library provides library services.
 The administration is in Indianola, and the system operates libraries in Drew, Indianola, Inverness, Moorhead, and Ruleville.

 Media

 The Enterprise-Tocsin, a newspaper based out of Indianola, is distributed throughout Sunflower County.
 The Bolivar Commercial is also distributed in Sunflower County.

 Communities

 J. Todd Moye, author of Let the People Decide: Black Freedom and White Resistance Movements in Sunflower County, Mississippi, 1945-1986, said "Sunflower County has always been overwhelmingly rural."
-At the end of the 20th century, the county had just four "main towns of any size."
+At the end of the 20th century, the county had just four "main towns of any size".